coinkite/coinkite-tap-proto/docs/best-practices.md

 ## SATSCARD

-1. Do not prompt for CVC (PIN code) unless you truely need it.
+1. Do not prompt for CVC (PIN code) unless you truly need it.
 For example, if you are showing the "balance" there is no need for the code.
 If the user is verifying someone else's card (for example, before a business transaction is completed), then you've risked the funds involved.
 In many cases, if you can make the CVC